samsuh/2026-journal/README.md

 # 2026-journal

+## 5/13/26 - Wednesday
+- Set up cycle computer
+- Go for an indoor cycling ride. maybe do ftp. see how ear feels

 ## 5/12/26 - Tuesday
 - Cycle computer should be arriving today
 - DONE ~~Gym Set A~~
 - Maybe take road tires out for a test today or tmrw.
 - DONE ~~Derm appt~~ next follow up in a week. no appt needed. call ahead to confirm availability tho.
+Ear feels fine.
 - call airline

 ## 5/11/26 - Monday